maniospas/Blombly/docs/material/design.md

 You do not need to learn the standard library to use Blombly effectively, and it will always be simple enough to implement similar functionality yourself.
-If you are an experienced programmer who and have an easier time writing custom interfaces than reusing code, you will not miss out on anything essential.
+If you are an experienced programmer and have an easier time writing custom interfaces than reusing code, you will not miss out on anything essential.